El-hacen21/encryptoNFT/README.md

       > Pinata (https://www.pinata.cloud/) is a cloud-based service that simplifies uploading and managing files on IPFS.
 It is used to upload files to IPFS through an API key.

 3. **Minting of the NFT** :
-    - The _hash_ of the `encryptedFileKey` (`hashedEncryptedFileKey`) is added as metadata of the NFT.
+    An NFT (token) is created (or "minted") through the contract, with an IPFS reference to the `encryptedFile`, and with the `encryptedFileKey` added as metadata
       ```javascript
-      const hashedEncryptedFileKey = await fileKeyHashing(encryptedFileKey);
+      const token = await mintToken(cidHash, encryptedFileKey);
       ```

-      >We could have put all the `encryptedFileKey` as metadata, but this would have costed much more blockchain storage space.
-      We will detail later the trick enabling the contract to control acces to `fileKey` despite storing only the hash of the `encryptedFileKey`.

-    - Finally, an NFT (token) is created (or minted) through the contract, with an IPFS reference to the `encryptedFile`.
-      ```javascript
-      const token = await mintToken(cidHash, hashedEncryptedFileKey);
-      ```
-      > For more details refer to the function  `mintToken(string calldata cidHash, bytes32 encryptedKeyHash)` in [contract.sol](/src/components/Blockchain/contract.sol).
+      > For more details refer to the function  `mintToken` in [contract.sol](/src/components/Blockchain/contract.sol).

 ## II.
 Management of the NFT